mr-khan0007/Coltos/README.md

 Build should be done, if time remains, even new ccache can be uploaded(not needed tho)

 11. **optional:** If your build fails due to kernel issues, then use prebuilt kernel
-12. see "example" branch to see how stuff is done, if you know what youre doing, you can edit other vaules too
+12. see "example" branch to see how stuff is done, **if you know what youre doing**, you can edit other vaules too